TricolorHen061/bwbdocs/docs/blacklisting.rst

 Adding non-swear items
 ======================

 While the bot is meant for blocking bad words, links, and phrases, it can also block normal ones if you add them. **Note:** If you are adding non-swear words to the **inexact** match, you HAVE to put an underscore (a ``_``) in front of the good words, in the blacklist.
-Read the below Q&A section for more information as to why this needs to be done.
+Read the below FAQ section for more information as to why this needs to be done.

 =============
 Blacklist FAQ